bladow/shellsetup/README.md

 dotfiles
 ======================
-Settings and configurations for my Redacted MacOSx
+Settings and configurations for my MacOSX shells

 notes
 ======================